VILLAGE OF SCHAUMBURG

 The village employs approximately 600 employees in a variety of departments within the organization, such as police, fire, public works, engineering, finance, human resources, cultural services, community development, information technology, and transportation.
 Our employees work to serve the residents and strive to make Schaumburg the best community it can be.

-Community Service Officer (Police Department) with an online application deadline of 05/19/2019 or until 75 applicants have successfully completed the application process.
+Customer Service Clerk (Police - Records) part-time with an online application deadline of 10/20/2019 or until 75 applicants have successfully completed the application process.

-STARTING PAY RATE: $22.44 - $25.37 per hour based on a 40-hour work week.
+STARTING SALARY RANGE: $19.67 - $22.24 per hour working up to 19 hours per week.
 Salary dependent on qualifications.
-The salary range for this position grade is $22.44 - $34.30 This position is represented by a union; you may refer to the AFSCME collective bargaining agreement available on our website.
+The salary range for this position is $19.67 - $29.97.
+This position is represented by a union; you may refer to the AFSCME collective bargaining agreement available on our website.

 Please attach as part of your application all necessary documents verifying that you meet the minimum qualifications for the position.